blue-build/modules/modules/dnf/README.md

 install:
    - weird-package.rpm # tries to install files/dnf/weird-package.rpm
 ```
-The module can also replace base RPM packages with packages from COPR repo.
+The module can also replace base RPM packages with packages from any repo.
 Under `replace:`, the module finds every pair of keys `- from-repo:` and `packages:`.
 (Multiple pairs are supported.)
-The module downloads the COPR repository file declared by `- from-repo:` into `/etc/yum.repos.d/`, and from that repository replaces packages declared under `packages:` using the command `dnf replace`.
-The COPR repository file is then deleted.
+The module uses `- from-repo:` key to gather the repo for package replacement, then it replaces packages declared under `packages:` using the command `dnf -y distro-sync --refresh --repo "${repo}" "${packages}"`.
 The magic string `%OS_VERSION%` is substituted with the current VERSION_ID (major Fedora version) as already said above.
-At the moment, only COPR repo is supported.
+You need to assure that you provided the repo in `repos:` before using replacement functionality.
+To gather the repo ID that you need to input, you can use `dnf repo list` command.

 :::note
 [Removed packages are still present in the underlying ostree repository](https://coreos.github.io/rpm-ostree/administrator-handbook/#removing-a-base-package), what `remove` does is kind of like hiding them from the system, it doesn't free up storage space.